What is the purpose of the National Reference Test?

-The NRT will take place in schools from 24 February to 6 March 2020.
-This testing window is in spring to avoid the main GCSE exam period, but also chosen to be at a time when students are likely to have completed most of their course of study so that the test will give a good indication of GCSE performance.
+The NRT will take place in schools from 22 February to 5 March 2021.
+This testing window is in spring to avoid the main GCSE exam period, but also chosen to be towards the end of the students’ course of study.

 How will the test be administered?

-One or two representatives from NFER will come to each school to administer the test.
-All of our test administrators are trained teachers and have enhanced DBS checks.
-One of our administrators will telephone the nominated school contact before they visit to arrange the most convenient time of day for the testing to take place and to confirm all arrangements.
+One or two representatives from NFER will come to your school to administer the test.
+NFER test administrators will be trained in and comply with all public health requirements in place at the time of testing (including the use of PPE) and will follow current Government advice and guidance in relation to Covid-19.
+All of NFER’s test administrators are trained teachers and have enhanced DBS checks.
+One of NFER’s administrators will telephone your nominated school contact before they visit to arrange the most convenient time of day for the testing to take place and to confirm all arrangements.
 They will bring all the materials required for testing along with them on the day and they will take away with them the completed tests for NFER to mark.
-Schools should arrange for a teacher or another member of school staff also to be present throughout the session.
+They will liaise with you in advance of the administration to ensure that they understand and can follow any specific Covid-19 policies or protective measures that are in place at your school.
+Please arrange for a teacher or another member of school staff also to be present throughout the session.

 What is the composition and timing of the test?